michaelelliot/homebridge-dyson-fan/README.md

 ## Notes

 The fan direction characteristic (`Characteristic.RotationDirection`) was used as a way to toggle the swing state on/off, since the swing state characteristic isn't present on the `Fan` service.
 (It exists on the `Fanv2` service, but this isn't supported in the Home app yet.)

+## Help

+If you need any help, feel free to hit me up in the [Homebridge Slack channel](https://homebridge-slackin.herokuapp.com/).